JereKuusela/valheim-expand_world_prefabs/README.md

 State works for following objects:

-- ArmorStand: Setting item triggers state with `"itemid" "variant" "slot"` or `<none> 0 "slot"`.
+- ArmorStand: Setting item triggers state with `item "itemid" "variant" "slot"` or `<none> 0 "slot"`.
-  - For specific item on any slot, use `"itemid"` or `"itemid variant"`.
+  - For specific item on any slot, use `item "itemid"` or `item "itemid variant"`.
-  - For any item on specific slot, use `* * "slot"`.
+  - For any item on specific slot, use `item * * "slot"`.
 - ArmorStand: Setting pose triggers state `pose "index"`.
 - Catapult: Using leg triggers state `lock` or `release`.
 - Catapult: Setting loaded visual triggers state `loaded "itemid"`.
 - Catapult: Shooting triggers state `shoot`.
 - Character: Freeze frame triggers state `freezeframe "duration"`.
 - Character: Reset cloth triggers state `resetcloth`.
+- Character: Being targeted by a turret triggers state `target`.
-- CookingStation: Setting item triggers state with `"itemid" "slot"` or `<none> "slot"`.
+- CookingStation: Setting item triggers state with `item "itemid" "slot"` or `item <none> "slot"`.
-  - For specific item on any slot, use `"itemid"`.
+  - For specific item on any slot, use `item "itemid"`.
-  - For any item on specific slot, use `* "slot"`.
+  - For any item on specific slot, use `item * "slot"`.
 - Destructible: When destroyed triggers state `fragments`.
 - Feast: Eating triggers state `eat`.
 - FootStep: Each footstep triggers state `step "index" "x" "z" "y"`.
 - Incinerator (obliterator): Using the lever triggers state `start` and `end`.
 - ItemDrop: Turning a drop into a piece triggers `piece`.
-- ItemStand: Setting item triggers state with `"itemid" "variant" "quality"` or `<none> 0 0`.
+- ItemStand: Setting item triggers state with `item "itemid" "variant" "quality"` or `item <none> 0 0`.
-  - For specific item of any variant or quality, use `"itemid"`.
+  - For specific item of any variant or quality, use `item "itemid"`.
-  - For any item of specific quality, use `* * "quality"`.
+  - For any item of specific quality, use `item * * "quality"`.
 - MaterialVariation: Change of material triggers state `material "index"`.
+- MineRock: Part being broken triggers state `damage "index"`.
+- MineRock5: Being hit triggers state `damage "index" "health"`.
 - MonsterAI: Waking up from sleep triggers state `wakeup`.
 - MusicVolume: Entering the volume triggers state `music`.
 - Pickable: Picking triggers state `picked` or `unpicked`.